Page 7 of 14 – go to page 1

 Mossie’s great at getting sheep away from a fence or hedge (another sign of confidence) and will stay back and give the sheep some space when she’s walking them up behind you (well, only just, but she will stay back if you make enough fuss about it).

 If I was pressed to find fault with her, it would be that she’s happier going anti clockwise around the sheep and she’s a little ‘sticky’ when given the Come Bye command but this is purely a lack of experience.
 Once she’s confident about flanking in both directions, that will disappear.

 Despite her tender age, Mossie shows every sign of making a first class sheepdog.
-She’s 100% focused on her sheep but also listening to her commands.
-She’ll nearly walk away from the sheep with me too.
+She’s one hundred percent focused on her sheep, but also listening to our commands.
+She’ll nearly walk away from the sheep with me too!